Coping With Multiple Sclerosis

 Treating Multiple Sclerosis

 There is no cure for MS, but MS warriors battling it have methods to manage their symptoms.

 Common tools MS patients use to improve their quality of life include wheelchairs, canes, leg braces, and some medical treatments called disease-modifying therapies (DMTs).

 A study in American Family Physician found that DMTs “has been shown to slow disease progression and disability; options include injectable agents, infusions, and oral medications targeting different sites in the inflammatory pathway.”

 Inspiring Stories For People With Multiple Sclerosis

-As a part of our effort to support people with chronic conditions like Multiple Sclerosis, SurvivorNetTV has added a new block of programming specific to MS. It is our hope that these films inspire the nearly 1 million people living with MS in the United States.
+As a part of our effort to support people with chronic conditions like Multiple Sclerosis, SurvivorNetTV has a block of programming specific to MS. It is our hope that these films inspire the nearly 1 million people living with MS in the United States.

-SurvivorNetTV’s film Defying All Odds, follows the story of Dr. Terry Wahls – a world-renowned doctor and scientist determined to continue practicing medicine even after being diagnosed with a severe form of multiple sclerosis (MS).
+SurvivorNetTV’s film Defying All Odds, follows the story of Dr. Terry Wahls, a world-renowned doctor and scientist determined to continue practicing medicine even after being diagnosed with a severe form of multiple sclerosis (MS).

 You will see in the film that Dr. Wahls attempts to manage her condition by starting a paleo diet, which consisted mainly of grass-fed meat, fish, leafy and root vegetables, and nuts.
 She restricted her consumption of dairy, eggs, and grains.
 As a result of her new diet, Dr. Wahls and her colleagues saw incredible improvement in her health.